KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/class_exercises/part_4_staging,_committing,_and_pushing_to_github.md

 7. Double check yourself that everything is staged by typing `git status`.

-7. Commit your changes with a brief commit message by typing `git commit -m "Initial Commit"`.
+7. Commit your changes with a brief commit message by typing `git commit -m "Updated README.md to practice staging, committing, and pushing."`.

     {% hint style='info' %}
 The -m flag allows you to provide a description of the changes.
 This is important information for those who may collaborate on the code later.